Jonathan2251/lbd/_sources/doc.txt

 Install sphinx
 ~~~~~~~~~~~~~~~

 LLVM and this book use sphinx to generate html document.
-This book uses Sphix to
+This book uses Sphinx
-generate pdf and epub format of document further.
+to generate pdf and epub format of document further.
 Sphinx uses restructured text format here [#rst-ref]_ [#rst-dir]_ [#rst]_.
 The installation of Sphinx reference [#sphinx-install]_.
 About the code-block in this document, please reference [#llvm-sphinx-quick]_